What can gender-based violence look like?

 Psychological/Emotional

-Any act that provokes fear, diminishes the survivor's dignity or sense of self-worth, and/or intentionally inflicts psychological trauma as a means of exerting power and control over the woman, non-binary, and trans individuals.
+Any act that provokes fear, diminishes the survivor's dignity or sense of self-worth, and/or intentionally inflicts psychological trauma as a means of exerting power and control over the individual.
 Psychological abuse can include criticism, degradation, humiliation, excessive possessiveness, threats (suicidal, homicidal, deportation, kidnapping children, harming family, friends and/or pets), controlling a person’s daily activities, social isolation, and/or purposeful destruction of property and/or pets.

 Sexual